Skip to main content

 • Like-for-like replacements

-May need approval (CDC or DA) for:
+May need CDC or DA approval for:

-• Removing or modifying walls (especially load-bearing)
+• Removing or modifying walls, especially load-bearing

-• Moving plumbing more than 1 metre
+• Moving plumbing more than around a metre

-• Changing the footprint of the kitchen
+• Changing the kitchen footprint

 • Adding windows or altering external walls